parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 Look for these lists.

 # What Did We Learn Here Today?
-I introduced the concept of `hotspots in source code`.
+I introduced the concept of `hot spots in source code`.
 These are locations that might contain vulnerabilities but should be reviewed manually.
-The results are noisy, so hotspot rules are not suitable for CI/CD pipelines and automatic alerts.
+The results are noisy, so hot spot rules are not suitable for CI/CD pipelines and automatic alerts.

-The main audience for hotspots is security engineers.
+The main audience for hot spots is security engineers.
 We have to rely on static analysis tools to review millions of lines of code.
 Our approach here is not scientific, but holistic.
 We rely on our gut feelings and manual analysis.
 This is usually not something a machine can do (I am sure Semmle folks disagree).